zhenyuanlu/zhenyuanlu.github.io/home.md

 <div class="intro" markdown="1">
 ## Zhenyuan Lu

 Hi!
 I am on the market with expected graduation in Summer 2023.
 I am broadly interested in machine learning, data science/mining, biostats and SDE positions.
-Currently, I am a data science faculty and PhD research fellow at [Northeastern University](https://www.northeastern.edu/) work with [Prof. Sagar Kamarthi](https://coe.northeastern.edu/people/kamarthi-sagar/).
+Currently, I am a data science faculty and PhD candidate at [Northeastern University](https://www.northeastern.edu/) work with [Prof. Sagar Kamarthi](https://coe.northeastern.edu/people/kamarthi-sagar/).

 <!-- In order to prepare graduate students for their work on research projects, and future careers, I also develop and instruct graduate-level courses in [IE7275 data mining]({{ "/courses/ie7275-bos-sm20/" | relative_url }}) and [IE6600 Computation and Visualization for Analytics]({{ "/courses/ie6600-bos-fa20/" | relative_url }}). -->